NadimGhaznavi/ai/pages/ai-snake-game.md

 The LinearQNet class houses the PyTorch neural network model. that the AI Snake Game uses.
 I have extended this class pretty significantly.
 For example, I've added functions to add in new layers on-the-fly with differing numbers of nodes and load and save functions to take snapshots of the running simulations.

 ## next_ai_version.txt
 This file holds a number that the code uses for the version of the simulation.
-It is incremented every time you run the `asg.py` front end.
+It is incremented every time you run the `AISim.py` front end.

 ## NuAlgo.py
 This is a class I wrote to try and optimize the learning behaviour of the AI Agent.
 By tweaking this code and the settings in the AISnakeGame.ini I have managed to train the AI to reach a high score of 80!!

+However, tuning the code and NuAlgo settings is very, very domain specific, so I have dropped this module and am no longer using the code.

 ## QTrainer.py
 This is part of the reinforcement learning that is used in this code to train the AI.
 It houses the *optimizer* that tweaks the neural network settings as the game runs.